9 Reasons to Visit Your Orthodontist Regularly

 Adjust Your Braces

 You’ll need to visit the office every few weeks for adjustments.
 Orthodontists know how teeth should be moving at every step of the process.
 If your teeth aren’t shifting at a steady rate, your brackets and wires can be adjusted to speed up the process.
 Similarly, if your teeth are moving too fast, your brackets and wires can be adjusted to keep the process moving at the correct rate.
-It’s totally normal for orthodontists to adjust your wires throughout the process; it means your teeth straightening is working.
-Make sure you schedule appointments as necessary and keep your appointments to ensure a fast and speedy teeth-straightening process.
+Likewise, it’s totally normal for orthodontists to adjust your wires throughout the process; it means your teeth straightening is working. above all, make sure you schedule appointments as necessary and keep your appointments to ensure a fast and speedy teeth-straightening process.

 Refit Your Invisalign

-Brackets and wires need to be adjusted, and Invisalign aligners need to be adjusted too.
+A good idea to visit your orthodontist is to see to brackets and wire adjustment, and Invisalign aligners need to be adjusted too.
 Orthodontists can let you know how often you’ll need to head into the office for fittings.
 Generally, you need to head into the office every few weeks to ensure the aligners are moving your teeth at the appropriate rate and to be fitted for new aligners.
 Since each aligner is fitted to move different teeth, you’ll need to keep going in for new aligners as your teeth “graduate” to the next level.
 Orthodontists also like to keep an eye on how your teeth are shifting too.

 Get Fitted for a Retainer